-Pyrrhic Victory: Garraty is the Pyrrhic Victor of the eponymous Long Walk by virtue of having outwalked 99 other male teenagers.
+- Pyrrhic Victory: Garraty is the Pyrrhic Victor of the eponymous Long Walk by virtue of having outwalked 99 other male teenagers.
 However, he's also watched most of them die, including those he had established a rapport with, and is at the point where his physical and mental health have greatly deteriorated and he welcomes the prospect of his own death.

-Raging Stiffie: Gribble, who feels up a young woman watching the walk.
+- Raging Stiffie: Gribble, who feels up a young woman watching the walk.
 The sexual frustration is enough to slow him down sufficiently to incur his ticket.

-Released to Elsewhere: At the beginning of the book, all the reader knows is that if a Walker commits any offense, then they get a Warning and if he commits one more when he's already got three Warnings accumulated, he "buys a ticket."
+- Released to Elsewhere: At the beginning of the book, all the reader knows is that if a Walker commits any offense, then they get a Warning and if he commits one more when he's already got three Warnings accumulated, he "buys a ticket."
 It then turns out that "buying a ticket" is a euphemism for being shot dead by the soldiers on the escorting halftrack.

-Sanity Slippage: Practically everyone suffers from this at some point.
+- Sanity Slippage: Practically everyone suffers from this at some point.
 Or at least, those who survive long enough do.

-Someone to Remember Him By: No one featured directly in the plot gets pregnant with or is one of these babies, but Scramm has a wife who is pregnant with his baby and with his death has made the baby an example of this trope.
+- Someone to Remember Him By: No one featured directly in the plot gets pregnant with or is one of these babies, but Scramm has a wife who is pregnant with his baby and with his death has made the baby an example of this trope.

-There Can Be Only One: There is no set distance for the Walk.
+- There Can Be Only One: There is no set distance for the Walk.
 It just goes on until there is only one survivor.

-Too Dumb to Live: A walker who dies early on was wearing sneakers, despite the rulebook that the contestants were given in advance explicitly telling them not to do so, as no other type of footwear will cause blisters faster on long distances.
-Predictably, he develops blisters after only two miles, and is ticketed after the pain becomes too great for him to maintain speed.
+- Ewing wears sneakers despite the fact that the rulebook given to all the Walkers in advance explicitly tells them not to do so, as no other type of footwear will cause blisters faster on long distances.
+Predictably, he develops blisters after only two miles, and is ticketed after the pain becomes too great for him to maintain speed, becoming the second Walker to die.
 Garraty even discusses it in his internal monologue, and Barkovitch derides Ewing for it out loud.

-"Well Done, Son" Guy: Stebbins reveals that he is the illegitimate son of the Major and therefore, he only expects his "Prize" to be for him to "be taken into [his] father's house" and acknowledged as the Major's son.
+- "Well Done, Son!"
+Guy: Stebbins reveals that he is the illegitimate son of the Major and therefore, he only expects his "Prize" to be for him to "be taken into [his] father's house" and acknowledged as the Major's son.

-An interesting example with Olson, who has bought his ticket and been shot multiple times in the belly to the point where his intestines are spilling out, but hekeeps right on walking.
+- An interesting example with Olson, who has bought his ticket and been shot multiple times in the belly to the point where his intestines are spilling out, but he keeps right on walking.
 After he finally falls dead, the soldiers shoot him a few more times for good measure and then carry him off.

-It's notable that most of the kills the soldiers deal out are quick and clean, but it's remarked in the story that because Olson confronted the soldiers directly, his death is deliberately drawn out so that other Walkers will think twice before trying to confront the soldiers as well.
+- It's notable that most of the kills the soldiers deal out are quick and clean, but it's remarked in the story that because Olson confronted the soldiers directly, his death is deliberately drawn out so that other Walkers will think twice before trying to confront the soldiers as well.

-Several Walkers pass out on the road, but the the soldiers still stand there and give the unconscious bodies their three warnings before shooting them.
+- Several Walkers pass out on the road, but the the soldiers still stand there and give the unconscious bodies their three warnings before shooting them.
 Rules are rules, after all.

-One Walker ends up having his feet run over - and obliterated - by the halftrack.
+- One Walker ends up having his feet run over - and obliterated - by the halftrack.
 The soldiers still call out his warnings over his screams, despite the fact that there is no way he can continue.

-Your Head A Splode: The very first elimination gives everyone a good idea of how serious the rules of the competition are.
+- Your Head A Splode: The very first elimination gives everyone a good idea of how serious the rules of the competition are.